Get Help Today(877) 648-4288

 Relapse Prevention and 12-Step Groups

 12-Step models provide people in recovery with the community and support necessary to reinforce healing.
 When patients in recovery are in group settings, they have the ability to ask for help from their peers without shame and judgement, as well as listen and relate to others and gain support.
 Studies reveal a link between a patient’s active role in support groups and long-term recovery, as regular attendance is the best way to begin and maintain healing.
 Having a sponsor and reading 12-step related content are additional tips that can assist with relapse prevention.

 Call now to be connected to a compassionate treatment provider.

 Ready to Find the Right 12-Step Program for You?

 Addiction recovery requires commitment and support, and it is most likely to succeed when patients are treated in a treatment facility.
 If you or a loved one are looking to get sober before finding the right 12-Step program for your needs, your chances of doing so will be greatest if you attend a treatment facility.
-Contact a treatment expert today to get admitted.
+Contact a treatment provider today to get admitted.

 What are you struggling with?